latex4ei/tex4tum/_article/informatics/algorithm/algorithm.md

 An algorithm is an unambiguous specification of how to solve a class of problems.

+### Example Algorithm

-Example: Find the largest number
+Task: Find the largest number in a list of numbers.
 ```
 Algorithm LargestNumber
   Input: A list of numbers L.